PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 the adjacent optional late-binary layout-recovery decision before production changes.
 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Optional late-binary layout-recovery decision characterization

+The next boundary has two control-flow layers: the normalized layout-option predicate controls whether aggregate late-binary recovery runs, and a positive-summary predicate controls the already-recorded static-shape reconciliation.
+The direct reconciliation call, phase ID, preceding late-binary repair decision, and following pre-terminal InstanceNorm cleanup must remain fixed.

+`tests/test_flatbuffer_direct_optional_late_binary_layout_recovery_orchestration.py`
+captures the current boundary and strictly xfails until one focused boolean owner replaces only the optional recovery call and its decision.
+The owner must preserve disabled-path skipping, ModelIR/LayoutState/diagnostics identity, the independent layout-Transpose flag, and all positive mutation values.
+It must not reconcile shapes or write to the bounded store.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.16s`; targeted Ruff, bytecode compilation, and whitespace checks passed.
+No production source changed.

+Commit and push this characterization before implementation.
+Keep the store at 128/128.
+On resume, add the owner, retain the direct conditional reconciliation in the lowerer, update owner-aware contracts, and run the affected gates sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.